System Design Space

 Framework tabs

-Each framework is placed in its own tab.
-Switching tabs reveals a full-width description, polygon visualization, and pillar-by-pillar details for that specific provider.
+Each framework has its own tab.
+Switching tabs shows a compact provider summary, the official link, and a numbered pillar map for that specific provider.

 AWS Well-Architected Framework